-- Craft a digital banking strategy.
-Ask a professional UX team for assistance in developing a UX strategy for online banking.
+- Craft a digital transformation strategy.
+Ask a professional UX team for assistance in developing a UX strategy for online bank.

 - Design an intuitive UI.
-Easy switching between accounts, simple balance charts, clear menus, and other elements of good UI design make banking products more useful and more attractive.
+Easy switching between accounts, simple balance charts, clear menus, and other elements of good UI design make payment processing products more useful and more attractive.

 - Focus on microinteractions.
 Rethink the user journey for clients who are doing everything on the go.
 Design solutions to meet immediate needs – for instance, a microservice that lets a customer buy a designer jacket on an installment plan.